EndaMagennis/tuatha_transport/README.md

 ### Typogrphy

 ![Jost Font](documentation/font-jost.png)
-- Jost font from Goolge was the main font used throughout the site, it is a sans serif font with high readability with a touch of styling
+- Jost font from Goolge was the main font used throughout the site, it is a sans serif font with high readability and a hint of styling

 ![Lato Font](documentation/base-font-lato.png)